NVIDIA/spark-rapids/docs/get-started/best-practices.md

 ## How to handle GPU OOM issues

 Spark jobs running out of GPU memory is the most common issue because GPU memory is usually much smaller than host memory.
-Below are some common tips to help avoid GPU OOM issue.
+Below are some common tips to help avoid GPU OOM issues.

 ### 1. Reduce the number of concurrent tasks per GPU